simon-ess/training-vm/doc/creating-vm-from-scratch-apple-silicon.md

 # Creating the EPICS Training VM for Apple Silicon

-TODO - requires rework for Debian
+TODO - requires rework for multi-distro

 These instructions explain how to set up the EPICS training VM on Apple Silicon Mac.